Setttings

 Sensor via Bluetooth

-Selects whether this app connects via Bluetooth with a Freestyle libre 2 or 3 sensor.
-This is needed for alarms and continual glucose monitoring.
+Selects whether this app connects via Bluetooth with a Freestyle Libre 2 or 3 sensor.
+This is needed for alarms and continuous glucose monitoring.

 Alarms